 Victimization - A crime as it affects one individual person or household.
-For personal crimes, the number of victimizations is equal to the number of victimizations may be greater than the number of incidents because more than one person may be victimized during an incident.
+For personal crimes, the number of victimizations is equal to the number of victims involved.
+The number of victimizations may be greater than the number of incidents because more than one person may be victimized during an incident.
 Each crime against a household is assumed to involve a single victim, the affected household.

 Victimization rate - A measure of the occurrence of victimizations among a specified population group.
 For personal crimes, this is based on the number of victimizations per 1,000 residents age 12 or older.
-For house-hold crimes, the victimization rates are calculated using the number of incidents per 1,000 households.
+For household crimes, the victimization rates are calculated using the number of incidents per 1,000 households.